Essentials for Entrants to Exhibitions with FIAP Patronage

 There are very strict rules governing some Exhibition sections that forbid image manipulation of any kind.
 The most common sections this applies to are Nature, Wildlife, Photo Travel, Photo Journalism and Traditional.
 It is extremely important that entrants read and adhere strictly to these rules, which can always be found in the exhibition’s conditions of entry.
 Images are often closely scrutinised by salons, judges, other entrants and via a salons website.
 Suspected breaches of rules are regularly reported.

 As of 2018, when you enter a Salon/Exhibition with FIAP Patronage you will be required you to acknowledge and accept that you can be Sanctioned by FIAP if you do not comply with FIAP’s rules.
 Ensure that you read an Exhibitions Conditions of Entry carefully and comply with them.
-Sanctions can range from short term bans on entrants entering a salon to lifetime bans and loss of Distinctions.
+Sanctions can range from short term bans on entrants entering or judging a salon to lifetime bans.
+It can also result in the loss of any Distinctions you hold.
 The Red List of Sanctioned people is circulated to all salons around the world.
 It is not a list you want to be on!

 You can find and read the two FIAP regulations documents on the “Other FIAP Docs and Forms” page.